ParCoreLab/.github/profile/README.md

-[ParCoreLab](https://parcorelab.ku.edu.tr/) is a leading research group at Koç University, focusing on parallel and high-performance computing across diverse architectures and applications.
+[ParCoreLab](https://parcorelab.ku.edu.tr/) is a leading research group in Istanbul, focusing on parallel and high-performance computing across diverse architectures and applications.